Do you ever feel like you are stuck or at the crossroads of your career?

 Mindfulness meditation is not about clearing your mind of all thoughts.
 It is about practicing an activity that focusses your attention on one thing, often your own breath, for a period of time.
 It helps to develop your ability to observe self.
 I use iPhone apps for guided meditations such as Calm, Headspace and Smiling Mind.
 All of these are either free or have free trials.

 - Self-Questioning: How to answer ‘is this it?’ and other vexing questions.

 The Top Five Movement has a wonderful set of question cards that can help you to answer that is this it?” question floating around in your head.
 25 bucks gets you a great reflective tool for life.

 Knowing your strengths and preferences is a key reflective exercise.
 It is also a great, practical way to get some insight into what you might want to consider doing more of or less of in the coming year.
 I highly recommend the Gallup Strengths Finder. $15 USD will get you your top 5 strengths, an insight report and action plan.
 Plus an e-book on all of the 34 strengths.

 - Discover Your Values: honour them every day

 I know that the times when I have been most unhappy, restless or unfulfilled is when I am out of sync with my personal values.
 Your values highlight what you stand for.
 When you are aware of them and honour your values in your life, relationships and work, you are more likely to experience fulfilment and less likely to escape into bad habits.
 Here are some useful tools to help define your values:

 I hope these tips and tools help you get unstuck and move beyond the cross-roads into a productive and happy new year.

-For a more in-depth conversation, or to take your reflective practice and EQ journey to the next level, you can enrol in an Advancing Women Masterclass or a Mentoring2Advance program or contact me, using the links below.
+For a more in-depth conversation, or to take your reflective practice and EQ journey to the next level, you can enrol in a Mentoring2Advance program or contact me, using the links below.